It Possible to Clean My Criminal Record?

 Additionally, convictions in Western Australia will not become spent automatically.
 Rather, those with convictions on their criminal record must apply for a spent conviction on the Western Australia government website.

 Keep this in mind if you are applying for police checks in West Australia.
-If you fail to apply for a spent conviction in time, it may still be listed on your national police certificate.
+If you fail to apply for a spent conviction in time, it may still be listed on your national police check.

 Under What Circumstances Will My Spent Convictions Be Disclosed in an NPC?